 On our trip, it became a joke: “What does the spreadsheet say we’re doing for lunch?” my boyfriend would ask, and I’d read it out like it was preordained (because it was.)

-The experience was so successful, our trip so seamless, that today, I make a spreadsheet using that same template for every holiday.
-There’s one for my mum’s 60th birthday in Las Vegas, for trips to Cartagena Colombia, and Sydney, Australia.
-I even have one for a holiday weekend “trip” in New York City (where I live), when some friends came to visit me.
+The experience was so successful, our trip so seamless, that today, I make a spreadsheet using that same template for every vacation.
+There’s one for my mom’s 60th birthday in Las Vegas, for trips to Cartagena Colombia, and Sydney, Australia.
+I even have one for a Labor Day Weekend “trip” in New York City (where I live), when some friends came to visit me.

 Is this a symptom of my diagnosed anxiety disorder?
 Perhaps.
 Is it yet another sign of my deeply Millennial nature?
 Definitely.
 Like a lot of millennials, I literally don’t know how to relax.